permanenttree/Big-Java/README.md

 ## What is it
 This project conclude fast all self-check problems and review questions.
+All of program solutions are using SDK: Java 9.0.1

 ## What is important
 Good code and coding habit is the most important thing in this project.